 CPI maintains day-to-day student records for all students attending CPI.
 Upon successful completion of the program, all paper records are consolidated and held in the Post-Secondary Education office.
-The Bald Eagle Area School District agrees to store the records for 50 years in accordance with the Private Licensed School Act and regulations to make records available to students as needed.
+The South Hills School of Business agrees to store the records for 50 years in accordance with the Private Licensed School Act and regulations to make records available to students as needed.